 Working women, of all persuasions, owe Friedan a great debt of gratitude, and we are toasting her with a White Lady.

 It's also the anniversary of Enron's CEO being charged

 Once upon a time, an energy company named Enron came out of nowhere to become the seventh biggest company in America in only 15 years.
 This piece of financial magic proved, ultimately, far too good to be true.

 This day in 2004, after a collapse that cost shareholders tens of billions of dollars and more than 20,000 Enron employees not only their jobs but their pensions, Enron's former CEO, Jeff Skilling, was finally charged with fraud and insider trading.
 Despite his lawyer claiming that Skilling "did nothing wrong", both judge and jury disagreed.
-Skilling went on trial in 2006 and was convicted in 2008: after a plea deal, he's now projected to be released in February 2019.
+Skilling went on trial in 2006 and was convicted in 2008: after a plea deal, and released in February 2019, after serving 12 years.

 One consequence of the Enron scandal?
 US law was changed, making it much harder for systematic fraud like this to reoccur, and much easier for CEOs to be punished for activities that ruined ordinary people's lives.
 We're toasting these changes with an aptly named cocktail, the Million Dollar Margarita.